- June 17, 2019

 - Distracted Driving – Distracted driving is an increasingly worrisome issue, and it does not relent during the summer.
 Drivers of all ages engage in distracted behavior behind the wheel, but studies find that teenagers are particularly prone.
 Teen drivers are more influenced by passengers in their cars and are more likely to use their phones for messaging, emailing, and browsing while driving.

 Knowing about the risks associated with the summer months, drivers can take steps to prevent car accidents not only during the summer but all year long.
-A Los Angeles car accident lawyer says it’s important to follow posted speed limits, arrange for sober rides home after consuming alcohol, and remove as many distractions in your vehicle as possible.
+It’s important to follow posted speed limits, arrange for sober rides home after consuming alcohol, and remove as many distractions in your vehicle as possible.
 All states have laws against drinking and driving, and many states now have anti-distracted driving laws.

-In California, drivers cannot hold cell phones except to make emergency calls.
-If drivers want to use their phones in their cars, under California law, they have to use hands-free technology, like Bluetooth.
+Drivers cannot hold cell phones except to make emergency calls.
+If drivers want to use their phones in their cars, they have to use hands-free technology, like Bluetooth.
 Drivers under the age of 18, however, cannot even use their phones in hands-free mode.
 Regardless of age, staying off your phone while driving is always the safest choice.